Android-102-Project/capstone-project/README.md

 **Completed user stories checked-off**
+[x] Users can signup and login

+[x] Users can insert the list of ingredients that they have

 [x] Users can browse the list of recipes based on the ingredients they have inserted

 [x] Users can select a recipe and view step by step instruction to cook the meal